 - Relevance to the organization

-- Their goals align with those of the organization
+- Alignment between their goals and those of the organization

 - RPO users are more likely to hire one of the top three candidates 50 percent of the time.